Can You Fire Your Workers' Comp Attorney? I Did: My Story

 Want to know my story?
 Read on.

 Since then, I've quickly come to the conclusion that if I don’t commit to blogging, I’m going to need to be committed!
-So rather than go out and stalk, hunt, and literally take out of commission the people who my displeasure is targeted at, I’m here spilling my guts instead.
+So here I am, spilling my guts.

 I’ll start at the beginning, but I promise to make it short and sweet.

-I shared the above paragraph with you only to show that my diligence and dedication to my job was something that I put a high value on.
-My only crime was approaching my job with more energy and enthusiasm than the former employees but unfortunately, that is what led directly to my work related injuries.
-The daily packing up and breaking down of boxes, coupled with the bundling, taping, lifting, and carrying of cases eventually took a toll on me physically.
+I shared the above paragraphs with you only to show that my diligence and dedication to my job was something that I put a high value on.
+My only crime was approaching my job with more energy and enthusiasm than the former employees, but unfortunately, that is what led directly to my work-related injuries.
+The daily packing up and breaking down of boxes, coupled with the bundling, taping, lifting, and carrying of cases, eventually took a toll on me physically.
 I also did data entry, so that meant even more repetitious work, which didn't help my condition any.
 At age 45, I ended up with Carpal Tunnel Syndrome of the right wrist and Median Epicondylitis of the right elbow.

 In the beginning, I didn’t have a clue on what to expect from the claim process.
 I hired an attorney and filed a worker’s compensation claim after a physician diagnosed my symptoms.
 The doctor took me off work and my employer honored my claim with no dispute.
 Even though my attorney had a tendency to evade answering some of my direct questions, either verbally or written, I thought the case was progressing okay and there would be a decent financial outcome.